SvetlaVerma/DBStore/README.md

-# Goal of this repo is to create microservices to parse a csv file and store the records read in MongoDB.
+# Goal of this repo:
+ Create microservices to parse a csv file and store the records in MongoDB as they are being read.

 ## Mongo start instructions

+## Install MongoDB
 - Download mongodb macOS package using link https://docs.mongodb.com/manual/tutorial/install-mongodb-enterprise-on-os-x/

-## Install MongoDB

 ## Start the Database
 - open a terminal and type